xamarin/XamarinAndroidXMigration/tests/README.md

 first - either as part of MSBuild or via a Cake script.

 **Native Java**

+> These artifacts need to be built using
+> `.\build.ps1 -script tests\build.cake`.

  - `Aarxersise.Java.AndroidX` - this is a native Java library that uses AndroidX
  - `Aarxersise.Java.Support` - this is a native Java library that uses Android Support

 **Managed**

+> These assets are build as part of the MSBuild process.

  - `Aarxercise.Binding.AndroidX` - this is a binding project for
    `Aarxersise.Java.AndroidX`
  - `Aarxercise.Binding.Support` - this is a binding project for